 Benchmark against the best

-For mature cybersecurity program, it is paramount to benchmark against gold standards to ensure that the organization is secure as it grows - the NIST Cybersecurity is the recommended gold standard as it grants the flexibility to grow and scale with your organization and as the landscape shifts.
+For a mature cybersecurity program, it is paramount to benchmark against gold standards to ensure that the organization is secure as it grows - the NIST Cybersecurity is the recommended gold standard as it grants the flexibility to grow and scale with your organization and as the landscape shifts.
 An added bonus is being able to benchmark any assessment against a gold standard like the CSF, and in the case of the CyberStrong platform it does - the five functions appear on every assessment dashboard regardless of the framework you’re working with.

 Gap analysis visualization